suraj-iitb/algorithm-identification/README.md

 ## Few common pitfalls:
 1. While crawling data if network error occurs then restart crawling from that point onwards (It is very frequent error while crawling data).
+2. Some data crawled may be invalid (eg: it is a C code and contains C++ related stuff like headers etc)
-2. While running moss, sometimes when we are in IITB network we are unable to contact moss server so make sure to use mobile network.
+3. While running moss, sometimes when we are in IITB network we are unable to contact moss server so make sure to use mobile network.
-3. While running CodeBERT and GraphCodeBERT on server always login into internet.iitb.ac.in as it downloads models, tokenizer and config files from huggingface library.
+4. While running CodeBERT and GraphCodeBERT on server always login into internet.iitb.ac.in as it downloads models, tokenizer and config files from huggingface library.